hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/README.md

 ```

-3. Add routing for PUT
+3. Add routing for POST

 ```c
     // post weather data to the client-side